 In addition, start examining within yourself to see if certain mental shifts have crept in.
-Have you started planting and allowing seeds of doubt to grow.
+Have you started planting and allowing seeds of doubt to grow?
 Have you stopped framing interaction in very positive ways?
-Have you started focusing on stuttering and not the message or not a positive framing of the interaction?
+Have you started focusing on stuttering and not the message?
+Have you forgotten positive framing of the interaction?

 I have had a few setbacks and usually there is something identifiable going on if you really search.
 Once you fix it, you’re back on track.

 As stuttering events (especially at a young age) can be traumatic, I suggest you do see a therapist who has some specialty in trauma.
 This of course is not mandatory but recommended.
 You may even be turned off by the term trauma as it is a “heavy” term.
 However, everyone has some trauma.
 It doesn’t matter who you are.
 Being ridiculed, ostracized or bullied for stuttering certainly qualifies as a traumatic experience.
 I suggest seeing a therapist with a specialization in EMDR (eye movement desensitization and re-processing) to help to process some of these painful memories.
 It can have a powerful impact on the unconscious mind.

 In addition a therapist who specializes in Cognitive Behavioral Therapy is also suggested.
 This allows us to identify thinking distortions we have which can alleviate irrational fears etc.